LaithAlzubaidi/Collaborative-Deep-Learning/README.md

 # Collaborative-Deep-Learning
 Code for " A Decentralized Approach based on Collaborative Deep Learning for Secure Data Sharing: Beyond Federated Learning" Overview
 Welcome to the repository for the paper titled "A Decentralized Approach based on Collaborative Deep Learning for Secure Data Sharing: Beyond Federated Learning."
-This paper is submitted to the Artificial Intelligence Review Journal.

 Introduction
 This repository contains the code associated with the paper, which presents a decentralized approach using collaborative deep learning techniques to ensure secure data sharing.
 This approach goes beyond traditional federated learning by enhancing data privacy and model performance.